SUI-Components/sui-components/components/atom/textarea/README.md

 # AtomTextarea

-AtomTextarea a component that wraps a composition of Label + textarea + Help & Validation Messages.
+AtomTextarea a component that wraps a composition of textarea + Help  Messages.
 It has some properties like:
 - it displays the number of characters
 - it doesn't allow more characters than the `maxCharacters` (`4000` by default)
-- it handles two states: `success` and `error` (displays proper colors and messages in each case)

 ## Installation